Pleb5/satshoot/README.md

 # SatShoot
-A freelance app for freedom-lovers, using nostr
+A nostr-based freelance marketplace for freedom lovers.

 Try it live on:
 ```